 - Juttle-engine examples: Several elasticsearch, node.js, logstash, mysql, postgres, influxdb instances run under docker-compose.

-- Add a new output type "program" that writes a formatted event to a configurable program.
+* Add a new output type “program” that writes a formatted event to a configurable program.
 Each notification results in one invocation of the program.
-A common use of this output type would be to send an email for every falco notification.
+A common use of this output type would be to send an email for every falco notification. * Add the ability to run falco on all events, including events that are flagged with EF_DROP_FALCO.
+EF_DROP_FALCO events are high-volume, low-value events that are ignored by default to improve performance.For the full set of changes in this release, you can always look at the

 The release is available via the usual channels–rpm/debian packages, docker hub, github.